 Do you want to add any options?

 There are a number of options available to help you and your adviser customise your cover.
-See 'Our insurance summary', which starts on page 8, for a list of the options available on your cover.
+Please refer to 'Our insurance summary', which starts on page 8, for a list of the options available on your cover.